Emergent spin-$1$ Haldane gap and ferroelectricity in a frustrated spin-$1/2$ ladder

 All the above thermodynamic properties provide evidence of a spin-gapped ferroelectric behavior stabilized by the tiny applied magnetic field, most likely through the vector spin chirality.
 It should also be possible to confirm this from spectral properties.
 To probe $S=1$ triplet excitations from the nonmagnetic ground state, low-energy inelastic neutron-scattering experiments have been performed on powder samples.
 Figure~4(a) represents the results at 1.5~K measured on the AMATERAS spectrometer.
-Discrete excited levels are clearly seen at 0.2, 0.38, and 0.6~meV around the wavenumber $Q=0.2\sim0.4$~\AA$^{-1}$, which roughly corresponds to a periodicity of eight spins along the chain.
+Discrete excited levels are clearly seen at 0.2, 0.38, and 0.6~meV.
+The periodicity of these spin excitations along the chain can be determined from the onset wavenumber $Q \sim 0.3$ \AA$^{-1}$ of the powder-averaged intensities, and roughly corresponds to eight spins.
 A natural interpretation will be that $S=1$ triplet excitations are split into the three by Dzyaloshinskii-Moriya interactions.
+Note that cooling below $T_{\mathrm{FE}}$ and applying the magnetic field do not alter the diffraction patterns (Fig.~4(f) and Ref.~\cite{Reynolds_2019}): neither a superlattice peak nor any visible additional diffraction intensity appears.
+Note also that a clear long-range magnetic order is absent at the incommensurate wavevector $(0, Q_b, 0)$ in the accuracy of 0.06 $\mu_B$.
+Actually, the absence of clear muon spin precession/relaxation~\cite{Ohira-Kawamura2017} precludes a long-range order of all the Cu spins with the moment amplitude $\gtrsim0.01\ \mu_B$ and of dilute ($>1\%$) Cu or impurity spins with the moment amplitude 1~$\mu_B$.
+The possibility of having a tiny fraction ($<1\%$) of magnetically ordered domains in the polycrystalline samples might be hardly ruled out.
+However, such order is absolutely extrinsic and irrelevant to the observed magnetic and ferroelectric properties of the bulk, because the Weiss temperature $-0.5$~K is much lower than $T_{\mathrm{FE}}$ and the exchange coupling constants obtained below.